-- To become large multidisciplinary institutions universities will need to create favourable infrastructure(physical ad technological) that could serve large number of students simultaneously.
+- To become large multidisciplinary institutions universities will need to create favorable infrastructure(physical ad technological) that could serve a large number of students simultaneously.

-- These new offerings should stand out,provide ample learning value which would compete with the proposed educational offerings by the government.
+- These new offerings should stand out, and provide ample learning value which would compete with the proposed educational offerings by the government.

 - While the Board exams for Grades 10 and 12 will be continued, the existing system of Board and entrance examinations shall be reformed to eliminate the need for undertaking coaching classes.

-- As the policy wants to discourage coaching culture the private coaching institutes will need to create a suitable culture in their institutes which attracts and provides more value than the schools/colleges/universities.
+- As the policy wants to discourage coaching culture the private coaching institutes will need to create a suitable culture in their institutes that attract and provides more value than the schools/colleges/universities.

 View of the coaching institute fraternity